salman0butt/My-Lovely-Users/README.md

 ## Configuration

+The Plugin Have Extra Feature To Customize the End Point Just Goto the Settings and Click My Lovely Users Settings under Settings Tab in admin pannel.
+Here You Can Change the EndPoint Dynamically

+Default Endpoint: my-lovely-users-table

-The plugin does not require any configuration, but the following constants can be defined to customize its behavior:
+the following constants can be defined to customize its behavior:

 MY_LOVELY_USERS_VERSION - the version number of the plugin (default is 1.0.0) MY_LOVELY_USERS_NAME - the name of the plugin (default is my-lovely-users)